istathar/marquise/README.md

 -------------------------

-Marquise is not currently on hackage but has no special requirements for a Haskell package bar a system dependency on zeromq.
+Marquise is not currently on hackage but has no special requirements for a Haskell package bar a system dependency on zeromq version >= 4.

 [haskell2package](https://github.com/anchor/haskell2package) can create a rpm for use with CentOS systems.
 Otherwise the recommended installation